 Solution #3.
 Use the Updated SharePoint Online Management Shell

-If your using the SharePoint Online management shell previous version.
+If you’re using the SharePoint Online management shell, a previous version.
 Then it can cause several other issues apart from the could not connect to SharePoint Online error.
 So, it is required to update SharePoint Online management shell.

 Update-Module -Name Microsoft.Online.SharePoint.PowerShell